ChrisRod622922/Super-Smash-Bros-Compendium/README.md

 # Welcome to The Super Smash Bros.
 Compendium (cerca 2017)!

 ## About
 This website was created by a group of four students in 2017 for a digital multimedia project.
 It contains mosaic artwork and biographies of all the main characters from the _Super Smash Bros. for 3DS_ roster.
+It also contains early HTML5 and organization; this is an old project that I just wanted to upload for safekeeping.
+Please feel free to browse and/or use any of the elements you see fit (notify me if you wish to recreate or improve the website or place it somewhere else).

 ## How to View
 1. Download and unzip the ZIP file.